keu/docs/software/deployment-logs.md

 ---
-sidebar_label: 'Deployment Logs'
+sidebar_label: 'Deployment logs'
-title: 'Deployment Logs on Astronomer Software'
+title: 'Deployment logs on Astronomer Software'
 id: deployment-logs
-description: View and search Airflow Webserver, Scheduler, and Worker logs via the Astronomer Software UI.
+description: View and search Airflow webserver, scheduler, and worker logs via the Astronomer Software UI.
 ---
 ## Overview

-The Software UI allows you to look up and search Airflow logs emitted by your Webserver, Scheduler and Worker(s) for any deployment you have access to.
+The Software UI allows you to look up and search Airflow logs emitted by your webserver, scheduler and Worker(s) for any deployment you have access to.

-### Interpreting Logs
+### Interpreting logs

-We've designed this view to give you access to deployment level logs that will help you monitor the health of your deployment's Airflow components (Webserver, Scheduler, Worker).
+We've designed this view to give you access to deployment level logs that will help you monitor the health of your deployment's Airflow components (webserver, scheduler, Worker).

 A few use cases:

-- See your Scheduler, Webserver, and Workers all restart after you push `astro dev deploy`
+- See your scheduler, webserver, and workers all restart after you push `astro dev deploy`
-- If your Airflow UI is not loading as expected - is your Webserver in a CrashLoop?
+- If your Airflow UI is not loading as expected - is your webserver in a CrashLoop?
-- How quickly is your Scheduler queuing up tasks?
+- How quickly is your scheduler queuing up tasks?
 - Is your Celery worker behaving unexpectedly?

 **Note:** These are _not_ task-level logs that you'd find in the Airflow Web UI.
 Logs on Astronomer are not a replacement for task-level logging in the Airflow UI.